medic/medic-docs/configuration/declarative-config.md

 <!-- TODO: Add annotated screenshot of a contact page showing structure -->

 ## Context
-An object that is made available as context on the contact's profile page.
-The data available from a form's `expression` to determine when to show or hide the form in the "New action" menu.
-When opening the action from the contact profile this data is also available in the XForm.
+This object provides context information to Actions (aka "app forms") on the contact's profile page.
+The app form's `expression` can use the context to determine whether or not to show the form in the "New action" menu.
+When opening the action from the contact profile the context data is also available within the XForm.

 ## Fields
-An array of fields which summarize the contact and will be shown at the top of the contact pane.
+An array of fields are defined to show a summary of the contact at the top of their profile page.

 ![Summary card](img/summary-card.png)
 <!-- TODO: Add updated annotated screenshot of summary card -->